[Updated August 18, 2021]

 This living history museum in Boone provides visitors with a sense of what life was like for early North Carolina colonists in the late 1700s and early 1800s.

 During those times, this small mountain community was diverse, largely self-sufficient, and content with sparse luxuries.

-Along with “Horn in the West,” a play set during the War for Independence, the Hickory Ridge Museum is the work of the Southern Appalachian Historical Association.
+Along with “Horn in the West,” a play set during the War for Independence, the Hickory Ridge History Museum is the work of the Southern Appalachian Historical Association.
 The organization strives to “explore, preserve, and share the region’s rich cultural heritage.”